Variational Theory and Domain Decomposition for Nonlocal Problems: Towards Nonlocal Substructuring

-We first compute the condition number of $S_\Gamma$ for different $h$ while holding $\delta$ constant to verify our conjecture that the condition number of $S_\Gamma$ is $h$-independent.
+We first compute the condition number of $S_\Gamma$ for different $h$ while holding $\delta$ fixed, and observe that minimum and maximum eigenvalues depend linearly on $h$ with a slope of approximately two, and again the condition number of $K$ depends only weakly upon the mesh size.
 Our results appear in Tables \ref{table:suu2d} and Figures \ref{fig:suu2d}.
-The minimum and maximum eigenvalues depend linearly on $h$, with a slope of approximately two.
-Consequently, the condition number of $S_\Gamma$ is nearly $h$-independent.
-We then compute the condition number of $S_\Gamma$ for different $\delta$ while holding $h$ constant, and observe that the condition number varies as $\delta^{-1}$.
+We then compute the condition number of $S_\Gamma$ for different $\delta$ while holding $h$ fixed, and observe that the condition number again varies as $\delta^{-1}$.